OTUSOFE365025/assignment-3-django-and-energy-tutorial-groups-36-crn-45894/README.md

 │   └── models.py
 ├── main.py
 ├── manage.py
+├── products_file.txt
 ├── README.md
 └── settings.py
 ```

-__The main.py file is the entry point for the project, and where you start your code.
-You automatically get access to your models via ```from db.models import *```
+__The [main.py](main.py) file is the entry point for the project, and where you can run this repositiory from.
+You automatically get access to the item model via ```from db.models import *```
 Think of it like a plain old python file, but now with the addition of Django's feature-rich models.__ :smiling_face_with_three_hearts:

-__The db/models.py is where you configure your typical Django models.__ There is a toy user model included as a simple example.
+__The [models.py](db/models.py) is for configuring typical Django models.__ There is a item model used in creating the interactive, random cash register.
 After running the migrations command in the quick setup below, a db.sqlite3 file will be generated.
 The settings.py file is where can swap out the sqlite3 database for another database connection, such as Postgres or AmazonRDS, if you wish.
 For most applications, sqlite3 will be powerful enough.
 But if you need to swap databases down the road, you can easily do so, which is one of the benefits of using the Django ORM.

+__The [products_file.txt](products_file.txt) is the data file for all of the items that will be available to be scanned.__ Its contents will be read and stored into the database upon running main.py.

 :rocket: Quick Setup
 --------------------
 Clone this repository into your local machine (Using Command Prompt).
-You can alternatively use your favorite IDE's Source Control features to clone this project.
+You can alternatively use your favorite IDE's Source Control features to clone this repository
 ```
 git clone https://github.com/OTUSOFE365025/assignment-3-django-and-energy-tutorial-groups-36-crn-45894.git grp-36-assignment-3